 - Errors and Omissions Insurance

-If you have an occupation that’s considered to be professional, professional liability insurance protects you from liability related to improper or spoilt services.
+If you have a professional occupation, professional liability insurance protects you from liability related to improper or spoilt services.
 Professional occupations covered by professional liability insurance can include:

 - Money managers